zakariazaim17/travelBuddy/README.md

      * Coil
      * Lottie

-if any quasetions regarding the project. please feel free to email me , i would be happy to help or explain :)
+if any questions regarding the project. please feel free to email me , i would be happy to help or explain :)